freepress/internet2016/_posts/blog/2016-01-22-truth-testing-ted-cruz-net-neutrality-lunacy.md

 <div style="padding-left:2em; font-style: italic;">
 <p>
-The FCC explicitly stated that its open Internet rules don’t subject Internet access providers to rate setting, tariffs or [wholesaling](http://oecdinsights.org/2013/03/05/stimulating-competition-through-open-access-networks/) requirements.
+The FCC explicitly stated that its open Internet rules don’t subject Internet access providers to rate setting, tariffs or <a href="http://oecdinsights.org/2013/03/05/stimulating-competition-through-open-access-networks/">wholesaling</a> requirements.
 “The order bars the kinds of tariffing, rate regulation, unbundling requirements and administrative burdens that are the hallmarks of traditional utility regulation,” FCC Chairman Tom Wheeler <a href="https://apps.fcc.gov/edocs_public/attachmatch/DOC-332486A1.pdf">wrote in a memo</a> released alongside the new rules.
 “No broadband provider will need to get the FCC’s approval before offering any price, product or plan.”</p>
 </div>

 **“ … Anyone who wants to innovate has to go to government regulators to get permission to launch some new website to do something novel on the Internet.
 That is lunacy … ”**